 In Spain, there are two associated plug types: types C and F. Plug type C is the plug that has two round pins.
 Plug type F is the plug that has two round pins with two earth clips on the side.
 Spain operates on a 230V supply voltage and 50Hz.

-Knowing about the Spain climate will be helpful before you depart.
-Spain’s climate is oceanic, with relatively mild and rainy winters, and cool and quite sunny summers.
-There can be occasional heatwaves in summer and the wind blows frequently throughout the year.
+Knowing about the Spanish climate will be helpful before you depart.
+Spain’s climate is oceanic, with relatively mild and rainy winters and cool and quite sunny summers.
+There can be occasional heatwaves in summer, and the wind blows frequently throughout the year.
 Snowfall occurs largely in the interior mountainous areas.
 Check the current forecast on Accuweather.
 If you need more help planning your Spain vacation with kids, feel free to check out Spain’s official tourism website for more information.

 Vaccinations, Health Tips, & Hospitals